glennmusa/keyvault-for-actions/README.md

 Generate an Azure Key Vault and tightly scoped Service Principal to pull secrets for use in a GitHub Actions workflow.

-This is the resource creation automation for this tutorial: <https://github.com/marketplace/actions/azure-key-vault-get-secrets/>
+This is the resource creation automation for the required resources in this GitHub Action: <https://github.com/marketplace/actions/azure-key-vault-get-secrets/>

 ## Why